-NOTE: When using a non-communicating condenser, cooling CFM will need to be set up in the communicating thermostat and select the condenser size from the list 18,000 - 60,000 for proper cooling CFM.
+NOTE: When using a non-communicating condenser, cooling CFM will need to be set up in the communicating thermostat.
+Go to the ComfortNetTM menu > communicating equipment > furnace > setup > non - comm.
+Select the condenser size from the list 18,000 - 60,000 for proper cooling CFM.